14 Reasons for Peperomia Drooping Leaves and How to Fix Them

 To minimize repotting shock for your Peperomia, water the plant thoroughly one day before repotting.
 A well hydrated plant experiences less shock and is easier to divide.

-Too hot direct sunlight on Peperomia leaves can cause drastic water loss.
+Too hot direct sunlight on Peperomia leaves will cause drastic water loss.
 This will in turn cause the leaves to loose their firmness and thereby begin to wilt and droop.

 Solutions